 If you could sum up your cooking style in three words, what would they be?

 Innovative, sophisticated, approachable.

 Magic in the kitchen: Brent’s Cooking Essentials

 At Wednesday night’s Gourmet Institute, Chef Brent Savage crafted a lip-smacking dish with bold ingredients like pencil leeks and nettle leaves.
-An alluring aroma filled the air as Brent oven slow-cooked the duck to perfection, using the AEG Combi Steam Oven (pictured below) to retain moisture and enhance the flavour.
+An alluring aroma filled the air as Brent oven slow-cooked the duck to perfection, using an AEG Steam Oven to retain moisture and enhance the flavour.

-With an array of kitchen appliances on-hand in the demonstration kitchen, Brent also used the AEG Combi Microwave (pictured below) and Teppanyaki Plate to deliver his scrumptious courses.
-Each was complimented by matching wines from Crackawines, leaving all who attended with warm bellies and a memorable experience.
+With an array of kitchen appliances on-hand in the demonstration kitchen, Brent also used an AEG Combi Microwave and Teppanyaki Plate to deliver his scrumptious courses.
+Each was complemented by matching wines from Crackawines, leaving all who attended with warm bellies and a memorable experience.